eabglobal/juniper/README.rst

     > juni build

-Your .zip is now in the `./dist` directory.  🎉
+Juniper created the following artifact `./dist/router.zip`  🎉

 Python3.7 and Beyond
 ********************
 By default juniper uses docker containers to package your lambda functions.
-Behind the scenes, juniper creates a docker-compose file from your manifest and from that file it spawns a set of containers to create the zip files.
+Behind the scenes, juniper creates a docker-compose file from your manifest.
+This file is used by the `build` command to spawn a build container per function definition.

 Since the AWS Lambda service supports multiple python runtimes, it makes sense for juniper to give you the ability to specify a docker image.
 With the following